gt-marine-robotics-group/Virtuoso/documentation/install.md

 This will install all of Virtuoso's dependencies that we are not building from source.

 ## 15. Build Virtuoso
-From the root of your workspace, run the following command:
+From the root of your workspace, run the following commands:
 ```
+source /opt/ros/foxy/setup.bash
 colcon build --packages-up-to virtuoso_autonomy
 ```